 Jarvis Braman died in October of 1888.
 Amelia Braman continued to live at 443 Beacon with their four surviving children: Dwight Braman, a banker and broker, Lillie (Lila) Amelia Braman, Lucy C. Braman, and Edward R. Braman.

-During the 1894-1895 winter season, the Braman family was living elsewhere and 443 Beacon was the home of Mrs. Katherine Peabody (Converse) Blagden, the widow of Edward Reynolds Blagden, who had died in August of 1894 in Chicago and his wife had brought his remains to Boston for burial at Mt.
+During the 1894-1895 winter season, the Braman family was living elsewhere and 443 Beacon was the home of Katherine Peabody (Converse) Blagden, the widow of Edward Reynolds Blagden, who had died in August of 1894 in Chicago and his wife had brought his remains to Boston for burial at Mt.
 Auburn Cemetery in Cambridge.